-Established in 2009, the Liu Scholars program brings together exceptional students interested in using their research and disciplinary expertise to work on public policy and global issues.
+Established in 2009, the Liu Scholars program brings together exceptional UBC PhD students and candidates interested in using their research and disciplinary expertise to work on public policy and global issues.

-Positioned within the School of Public Policy and Global Affairs, students admitted to the Liu Scholars program will be integrated into the network of faculty, research and community engagement activities that exists within the school.
+Positioned within the School of Public Policy and Global Affairs, students admitted to the Liu Scholars program are integrated into the network of faculty, research and community engagement activities that exists within the school.

 The program has over 100 Alumni and around 100 current Scholars

 Scholars have organized & received funding for almost 300 projects